dask/dask-gateway/docs/source/install-hadoop.rst

 Create a user account
 ---------------------

-Before installing anything, you'll need to create the user account that will be used to run ``dask-gateway-server``.
+Before installing anything, you'll need to create the user account which will be used to run the ``dask-gateway-server`` process.
 The name of the user doesn't matter, only the permissions they have.
 Here we'll use ``dask``:

 .. code-block:: bash